 Dead Wood: Another beautifully written story that isn’t really a story.
 If you’re looking for something with a plot, it might be best to skip this one, but if you enjoy good writing you might like it. ★★★★☆

 Bobby Conroy Comes Back from the Dead: Two former lovers reunite decades later and reflect on what could have been.
 Not a horror or thriller at all, but I thought this story was absolutely beautiful. ★★★★★

 My Father’s Mask: Honestly, I had to read this one twice to figure out what was going on, and I still had no idea what was going on. ★★☆☆☆

 Voluntary Committal: This one was good, but like The Cape, I felt like it could have been told better in less pages. ★★★☆☆

 Scheherazade’s Typewriter: Joe Hill left one last little gift for his readers at the end of the acknowledgements simply because he didn’t think anyone had hidden a story in the end of a book before.
 Short, but worth sticking around for. ★★★☆☆

 Do you have any thoughts on these books, or recommendations on what I should read next?
 Leave a comment below!
-You can also check out some of my other monthly book reviews:
+You can also check out my book reviews from last month: